UCL/matlab-guides/README.md

 # matlab-guides
 MATLAB code for educational / research guides.

 This is the Git repo used to develop guides for education and research.
-The guides are in MATLAB LiveScript (notebooks) format.
+The guides are mostly in MATLAB LiveScript (notebooks) format.
 Some are under development and those completed are exported as PDF and `.m` files.
-There is also a `.m` file for creating the PowerPoint figures used in a Receiver Operating Characterisitc talk.
+These are in the [PDF](PDF) and [mfile](mfile) folders.
+There is also a `.m` file for creating the PowerPoint figures used in a Receiver Operating Characterisitc (ROC) talk - this is in the folder [figures/ROC](figures/ROC).
-All are available from the folders in this GitHub repo, and the completed examples are also copied to [MATLAB Drive](https://drive.matlab.com) and can be run by users locally, or, in [MATLAB Online](https://matlab.mathworks.com) without needing to install MATLAB.
-They are available in MATLAB Drive using the sharing link (though there is a limit to the number of times the link can be used): https://drive.matlab.com/sharing/cd63980b-b7e2-4cfb-9a99-c3e060322513
+The completed examples are also copied to [MATLAB Drive](https://drive.matlab.com) and can be run by users locally, or, in [MATLAB Online](https://matlab.mathworks.com) without needing to install MATLAB.
+They are available in MATLAB Drive using the following sharing link (though there is a limit to the number of times the link can be used): https://drive.matlab.com/sharing/cd63980b-b7e2-4cfb-9a99-c3e060322513

-The folder structure is:
+The GitHub repo folder structure is:

-Guides
+matlab-guides

     source/  - the LiveScript .mlx files.
 Run these locally, or in MATLAB Online
     data/    - data required
     mfile/   - the LiveScripts converted to .m files
-    PDF/     - the LiveScripts, with figure outputs, as PDF files (MATLAB not required to view).
+    PDF/     - the LiveScripts, including the figure outputs, as PDF files (MATLAB not required to view).
     figures/ROC - the `figuresROC.m` file used to create figures for a PowerPoint presentation

 The current completed examples are: